UKGI’s broker leaders dissected some of the sector’s most pertinent challenges at this year’s Broker CEO Forum

 AI will remove a lot of the entry level and grunt work we do today, as well as providing technical advice on products, terms and clauses, for example.

-While this sounds great, it led us to our next topic – talent.
-When we all started in insurance, we learnt and developed by doing many of these tasks.
-In my day, that involved issuing hundreds of continuation cover notes while waiting for full policy documents from insurers – maybe service standards haven’t changed afterall!.
+When we all started in insurance, we learned and developed by doing many of these entry level tasks.
+In my day, that involved issuing hundreds of continuation cover notes while waiting for full policy documents from insurers – maybe service standards have not changed after all.

 This was a repetitive task but, like many other entry level jobs, it provided me with a solid foundation on which to build my career.
-We need to plan our journey with AI carefully, so that we avoid the unintended consequences of embracing AI – losing the building blocks of competency.
+We need to plan our journey with AI carefully, so that we avoid the unintended consequences of embracing AI – such as losing the building blocks of competency.

 Learning by osmosis